jerschro/how_to_dft/docs/syllabus/spring25syllabus.md

 | 16 | 5/1 | Semester Final Report Due | [Send to Dr. Aquino](mailto:adeliaaquino@ttu.edu) | DO NOT TURN IT IN LATE!
 IT IS DUE BY 10:30 PM.
 LATE WORK IS NOT ACCEPTED. |

 * Deadlines are tentative as of 1/27.

+## Assignments for New Members

+* Optimization and Frequency on DNA Molecule monomer, dimer and trimer.
+We can then calculate Interaction energy between the different systems.
+We can also do a solvent calculation and see the affect a solvent has on the systems.
+Run in SVP and if you have time TZVP.
+  * Solvent list: cytosol, nucleoplasm, water, urea.

+* Optimization and frequency between 2 conformations of the PETN molecule.
+We can find HOMO LUMO gap by using different functionals and compare this finding to the literature value.
+We will combine our results so everyone will report on all 6 structures and we can anaylze which one is the most stable and why.
+Run with SVP and if you have time TZVP.
+Take the functional that predicts the HOMO-LUMO gap the best and run solvent calculations with the most stable petn molecule and with the solvents below.
+  * Functional list: b3lyp, bp, cam-b3lyp, m062x, pbe, pbe0, wb97xd.
+  * Solvent list: acetone, acetonitrile, hexane, water.

+* Optimization and frequency of manganase complex with APC using pbe/b3-lyp and SVP/TZVP (maybe def2).
+(Will start after spring break)